blopker/alic/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Release

+To release a new version of Alic, follow these steps:

+1. Update the version in `pubspec.yaml`.
+1. Commit the changes, but do not push.
+1. Run `make release`.

 ## License

 Distributed under the GNU 3.0 License.
 See `LICENSE` for more information.